 Vegan gummies are a different physical system

-Gelatin gummies are relatively forgiving because gelatin forms a thermoreversible gel-you heat it, deposit it, cool it, and it sets in a predictable way.
-Most vegan gummies rely on pectin (most common), starch-based systems, or occasional blends like carrageenan/agar.
-These don’t “just cool and set.”
-They set based on chemistry, solids, and timing, which means small process shifts can show up as big texture changes.
+Gelatin gummies are forgiving.
+Gelatin forms a thermoreversible gel—heat it, deposit it, cool it, and it sets predictably.
+Most vegan gummies use pectin (the most common), starch-based systems, or blends like carrageenan or agar.
+These don't just cool and set.
+They set based on chemistry, solids, and timing, so small process shifts can cause big texture changes.
+That's why process design and formulation are inseparable for vegan gummies.
+Your equipment, mixing method, addition order, and hold time—they're all part of the recipe.

 The hidden triangle: aw + acid + gel network

-If you want a unique way to evaluate vegan gummy manufacturing, start here: your gummy is a controlled water system.
-The manufacturing outcome is largely determined by how water is bound (aw), how the acid system behaves during production, and how your gelling agent forms its network in a high-solids environment.
+Here's a way to think about it: your gummy is a controlled water system.
+What determines the outcome?
+Three things: how water is bound (aw), how the acid system behaves during production, and how your gelling agent forms its network in a high-solids environment.
+When the triangle is off, the problems are obvious.
+You'll usually see one or more of the following:

 - Surface tack and clumping in the bottle or pouch

-- “Sweating” or weeping during storage
+- Weeping during storage

 - Cold flow (gummies slowly flattening or deforming)